 SOLIDWORKS PDM Upgrade Checklist

-Article by Andrew Lidstone, CSWE updated October 29, 2020
+Article by Cody Foley updated October 29, 2020

 Article

 NOTE: Upgrading PDM carries some risk.
 It’s your company’s IP contained in your vault.
 Javelin can perform your upgrade for you to ensure it’s done right with minimal down time and risk of data loss.
-Contact your Javelin sales account manager for a quote.
+Contact your Javelin account manager for a quote.
 If a PDM upgrade is self-served and it goes poorly, our PDM Technical Support can help get the upgrade back on track, and the time may be billable.

-Prepare (Recommended 1 week before upgrade)
+Prepare (Recommended 1 week before the SOLIDWORKS PDM upgrade):

-- Download the full installation file set through a Customer Portal account (~10GB)
+- Download the full installation file set through a Customer Portal account

 - Verify that the system requirements for server and client computers are met